Healthcare Training

 and Nagging, the

-lectures, will do little to motivate a teenager with ADD to correct his
+lectures, will do little to motivate a teenager with ADHD to correct his

 behavior.
 I explained to Christine that her Insight Transplants were